 Log management is challenging, and it is becoming increasingly so with the rapid growth of network devices, microservices and cloud services, endpoints, and the vast increase in data and traffic volumes.

-Next-generation Security Information and Event Management (SIEM) solutions like Exabeam Fusion SIEM can assist you with your management of security-related log events and help you learn about events relevant to a security incident.
+Next-generation Security Information and Event Management (SIEM) solutions can assist you with your management of security-related log events and help you learn about events that are relevant to a security incident.

-- Security data lake, which can retain and search against unlimited data volumes of historical logs
+- Security data lake, which can retain unlimited data volumes of historical logs

-- User and entity behavior analytics technology for improved threat detection via behavior analysis.
+- User and entity behavioral analytics technology for improved threat detection via behavior analysis.

-- Automated incident response capabilities provide service integrations via playbooks for automated investigation, containment, and mitigation of incidents.
+- Automated incident response capabilities, which provide service integrations via playbooks for automated investigation, containment, and mitigation of incidents.

-- Advanced data exploration features can assist security analysts with their threat hunting activity.
+- Advanced data exploration features, which can assist security analysts with their threat hunting activity, by examining logs.